 When I first listened to these, I was sorely disappointed with the seemingly muddy, overly-boomy sound signature.
 It was so bad that I almost wrote them off from the initial impression alone.

-But wanting to be fair, I researched and experimented with EQ’ing via their free Bose app, much like the drastic transformation of the Sony WH 1000XM5 after applying (extreme) EQ.
+But wanting to be fair, I researched and experimented with EQ’ing via their free Bose app, much like the drastic transformation of the Sony WH-1000XM5 after applying (extreme) EQ.

 And what a dramatic night-and-day difference EQ made for these!